pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 - [ ] Run tests and verify all pass
 - [ ] **EXPLAIN** if no changes were needed (e.g., "All enum members already follow best practices")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Enum members not in UPPER_CASE
+- Duplicate values exist
+- Meaningless values when `auto()` would be better
+- String values needed for API but not used
+- Integer values used when strings would be better
+- Tests failing after value changes

 ### Phase 4: Methods and Properties